 3.3.1 Ship transmit power

 The saturated transmit power from a ship is the same as for AIS, i.e 12,5 W and this power level is used for fixed envelope modulation methods such as CW, BPSK, QPSK and 8PSK.
 For non-constant envelope such as 16APSK and filtered signals the baseline transmit power is 6 W linear.

+A lower transmit power close to saturation could be envisaged (nominal saturated power below 1 W),

 3.3.2 Transmit antenna gain

+(If there is any other input we will input it here, otherwise we refer to Annex 4 with the exact picture).

 Existing ship antennas shall be used for VDES.
 The maximum antenna gain for these range from 2 to 10 dBi.
 Representative antenna patterns are shown in Figure 3.

 Figure 3.
 Ship antenna gain vs. elevation angle.